Tutorial | Governance lifecycle#

 Governance is a team sport!
 Many different parties may share responsibilities for an AI initiative over the course of its lifecycle.
 For example:

-• A second group may build the actual assets, such as a model or bundle.
+A second group may build the actual assets, such as a bundle or model.

-• A third group may test and ultimately approve or reject it.
+A third group may approve or reject those assets.

-• A final group may deploy approved items to production environments.
+A final group may deploy approved assets to production environments.

-For the purpose of this tutorial however, you’ll wear all these hats simultaneously.
+For the purpose of this tutorial however, you’ll switch between all these hats.
 Given your own organizational structures, you’ll need to imagine how to adapt the workflow demonstrated here.

 Important

-Here we’ll walkthrough the standard workflow.
+Here you’ll move through the standard workflow.
 It demonstrates one possible scenario for governing an AI initiative.
 Rather than focusing on the exact details, try to see how the components used here can meet your own governance needs.
-Remember, if you have an advanced license, you’ll be able to design your own items, including their workflows.
+Remember, organizations with advanced licenses, can design their own items, including their own workflows.

 Explore and qualify initiatives before building#